LAW OF TRUSTS AND REGISTRATION UNDER THE TRUSTEES (PERPETUAL SUCCESSION) ACT

 Section 3 (1) of the Act provides, inter-alia, that the trustees who have been appointed by any body or association established for any religious, educational, literary, scientific, social, athletic or charitable purpose or who have constituted themselves for any such purpose may apply in under the Act, for incorporation a corporate body.

 Section 4 of the Act provides that upon issuance of the certificate of incorporation (under the Act) ,it shall confer and vest in the body corporate(now incorporated as a result of issuance of certificate) all movable and immovable property and any interest therein belonging to or held by any person or persons for the benefit of the trust concerned.

-Should you have any queries or need any clarifications with respect to Succession matters, please do not hesitate to contact Vikram C. Kanji or Kevin Otieno at A.B.
-Patel & Patel Advocates, Mombasa.
+Should you have any queries or need any clarifications with respect to law of trusts and registration under the trustees (perpetual succession) act, please do not hesitate to contact Vikram C. Kanji or Kevin Otieno at A B Patel & Patel Advocates, Mombasa.

 The contents of this publication are for reference purposes only.
 They do not constitute legal advice and should not be relied upon.
 Specific legal advice about your specific circumstances should always be sought separately before taking any action based on this publication.